jonlai/personal-website/README.md

 python server.py
 ```
 This starts a local server for the directory.
 You can then view my site at
-the port 8000; you can change the port in `server.py` if you desire.
-I decided
+the port 8000; if you desire, you can change the port in `server.py`.
+The
-to use a python script instead of the default `SimpleHTTPServer` because I
+default `SimpleHTTPServer` isn't adequate because the local server needs to
-needed my local server to redirect to index.html if a file was not found instead
+redirect to index if a file wasn't found.
+With the redirecting server script,
-of raising a 404 error.
-Backbone's router then handles all file paths.
+Backbone's router can then handle all the file paths.

 ### Included 3rd Party Libraries